thoughtspot/thoughtspot.github.io/_appliance/rhel/rhel-add-node.md

 ---
-title: [Add a node to a ThoughtSpot cluster on RHEL]
+title: [Add a node to a ThoughtSpot cluster on RHEL or OEL]
-summary: "You can easily configure an additional node for a ThoughtSpot cluster on RHEL."
+summary: "You can easily configure an additional node for a ThoughtSpot cluster on RHEL or OEL."
-last_updated: 6/10/2020
+last_updated: 3/23/2021
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-To add a new node to a ThoughtSpot cluster deployed through RHEL, you must first make this new node ready for ThoughtSpot.
+To add a new node to a ThoughtSpot cluster deployed through RHEL or OEL, you must first make this new node ready for ThoughtSpot.

 {: id="prerequisites"}
 ## Prerequisites

 - The new node must be available.
 - The new node must be of the same deployment type as the existing cluster.
-- Your organization's RHEL base image must be on the new node.
+- Your organization's RHEL or OEL base image must be on the new node.

 {: id="configure-ansible"}
 ## Configure the Ansible Playbook